lumaxis/mantiacrawl/readme.md

 #mantiacrawl
 Created by Lukas Spieß (blubser) & Oliver Fesseler (ofesseler)

+There are quite a lot of awesome wallpapers for your iPhones, iPads and Macs on http://mantia.me/wallpaper/.
+But if you're like me and like to browse through those comfortably on your computer without having to click through dozens of sub pages, mantiacrawl is made for you.
+Just specify where and in which format you want to have them and this script does the job for you.

+Also, we used this to play around with Python a little bit, so don't bother if something isn't done the most efficient or easy way.

 ## Usage:
 python mantiacrawl.py <localpath> <type>
 mantiacrawl expects two arguments: